shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/4-troubleshoot-connection.md

 In this lab, you'll practice troubleshooting connection issues with virtual machines running in Azure.
 Your main objective is to diagnose and resolve connectivity problems when trying to SSH into an Azure virtual machine.

-## Objectives
+## Lab Objectives

-By the end of this lab, you will be able to:
+In this lab you will perform:

-- Identify and diagnose connectivity problems to an Azure virtual machine (VM).
-- Troubleshoot and address issues with connectivity using SSH to Azure VMs.
-- Resolve security group-related connectivity issues to enable successful SSH connections to an Azure VM.
++ Task 01: Check a virtual machines settings
++ Task 02: Resolve the connection issues

 ## Estimated timing: 30 minutes

 In this lab you'll troubleshoot connection issues with the virtual machines running in Azure.

-## Task-1: Check a virtual machines settings
+## Task 01: Check a virtual machines settings

 You need to find the causes of connectivity problems to an Azure virtual machine using SSH.